Elastic 1.x plugin for mongo-connector

 There are a few influential environment variables that affect the tests.
 These are:

-All the tests live in the
+All the tests live in the tests directory.

 While the tests take care of setting up and tearing down MongoDB clusters on their own, make sure to start Elastic before doing a full test run!